Currently out of stock — check back soon or join the list.

 How quickly does this tea work?

 It depends on when you start.
 For prevention, you need consistent daily use (1-2 cups) throughout cold and flu season to build immune resilience—this is cumulative support.
 At the first sign of illness, aggressive use (3-4 cups daily) can sometimes stop illness from fully developing—many people report symptoms disappearing within 24-48 hours.
 During active illness, these herbs support your body's healing but won't make you instantly better—healing takes time.
-They help you feel better and recover faster, not magically cure overnight.
+They help you feel better and recover faster, not magically resolve things overnight.

 Is this safe for children?